ajkachnic/nix-start/README.md

 # nix-start

-A simple utility for starting nix-shell's based on templates.
+A simple utility for starting nix-shell based on templates.

 ## Example